robj3d3/robj3d3.github.io/_projects/phishing-project.md

 The purpose of the tool is to improve the efficiency of cybersecurity training in workplaces by allowing employers to target training at higher risk employees.

-For more information please contact me via any of my social media, or alternatively click below to Learn More.
+For more inormation please contact me via any of my social media, or alternatively click below to Learn More.

 <p class="text-center">
 {% include elements/button.html link="https://github.com/robj3d3/phishing-project" text="Learn More" %}